Mechanical-Advantage/RomiTraining/Lesson11-IntroToIO.md

 ![Subsystem diagram with IO and implementations](https://raw.githubusercontent.com/Mechanical-Advantage/FallTraining2021/main/resources/subsystem-3.png)

 Wait!
-What's is "hardware inputs"?
+What is "hardware inputs"?
 This is another detail which is will be necessary for logging.
 The IO interface is responsible for data flow in two directions:

 * **Outputs** to the harware include voltages for motors and PID setpoints for smart motors controllers.
 The IO interface will define a set of methods like `setOutputVolts` to control the hardware.